How Age and Gender Affect Auto Insurance Premiums in Las Vegas, Nevada

 ♦ Both men and young drivers are less likely to wear a seatbelt

-In other words, a 20-year-old male’s insurance premium will likely be significantly different than that of his 45-year-old mother.
+In other words, a 20-year-old male’s auto insurance premium will likely be significantly different than that of his 45-year-old mother.

 Once again, those algorithms are very complex.
 So yes, age and gender do play a role in your premium, but those are just two factors out of a myriad of others that come into play.
 That 20-year-old male can offset his “riskiness” by choosing a car with good safety features, driving carefully to avoid accidents, and taking a defensive driving course.